cmrosenberg/hypothesis_talk/README.md

 ### Installing the prereqs needed for the code examples

+Either do `pip install -r requirements.txt` or do `pip install pytest hypothesis autograd sklearn`.

 ## Resources

 While researching Hypothesis and Property-based testing I benefitted greatly